kstenio/libssa/README.md

 Eventually, the _LIBSsa_ software became an important part of my doctorate/thesis, so I've decided to restructure it into a new - _better_ - version.
 Finally, in the middle of 2020, the development of the **LIBSsa 2** started.

+## Warranty

+LIBSsa 2 is an open-source project.
+It is distributed in the hope that it will be useful, but *WITHOUT ANY WARRANTY*; without even the implied warranty of *MERCHANTABILITY* or *FITNESS FOR A PARTICULAR PURPOSE*.
+See the GNU Affero General Public License version 3 attached for more details.

 ---